Plebian-Linux/quartz64-images/README.md

 # Plebian Quartz64 Images

-***This is a work-in-progress project.
-Things don't work yet.
-Please do not flash these images yet unless you are trying to help develop this pipeline.***

 This repository contains the GitHub workflow files and debos recipes to create custom Debian-based operating system images for the Quartz64 line of SBCs from PINE64, including the SOQuartz.